All showcases on this page are just a brief overview of the systems, capturing their essence but not their entirety.

 Every ability has a customized ForceEverythingAbilityRelated

-Destruction()
+Destruction() function.

 This function is designed to clear any leftovers an ability might leave in the game world.
 Its core use is usually between rounds to ensure a fresh start, devoid of any lingering ability artifacts from previous rounds.